Indoor Air Quality

 To maintain a constant and regulated temperature, HVAC systems recirculate air through the system rather than pulling in new air from outside.
 Because air is not being replenished, you are protected from exterior variables like pollution and pollen.
 However you are still vulnerable to indoor air pollution.
 Without a proper filtration system setup, the air in your home can spread mold, dust, smoke, pet dandruff, and other airborne pollutants throughout your home or building.

-Air Conditioning Services offers effective indoor air quality improvement solutions which will maintain healthy and pollutant free air inside your home.
+Penguin Air offers effective indoor air quality improvement solutions which will maintain healthy and pollutant free air inside your home.
 If you are suffering from irritations including itchy eyes, coughing, sore throat, wheezing, headaches, or lightheadedness, you may be exposed to indoor air pollutants.

 Indoor Air Quality Testing